-On March 13, 2023, the Company filed a Certificate of Amendment to the Company's Amended and Restated Certificate of Incorporation, as amended, with the Secretary of State of the State of Delaware on March 14, 2023, a 1-for-16 reverse stock split of the Company's issued and outstanding shares of Common Stock.
+On March 13, 2023, modification was directly attributable to an equity offering, the Company filed a Certificate of Amendment to recognize the Company's Amended and Restated Certificate of Incorporation, as amended, with the Secretary of State effect of the State modification of Delaware on March 14, 2023, a 1-for-16 reverse stock split of the Company's issued and outstanding shares of Common Stock.
 All issued and outstanding Common Stock shares and per share amounts contained in the financial statements have been retroactively adjusted to reflect this reverse stock split for all periods presented.